 Travel insurance for overseas business travel may be reclaimed with departmental approval, only when University insurance cannot be obtained.

 Cost of essential travel visas can be claimed.
+To determine whether travel is essential please refer to the University's Travel Policy.

 What should not be claimed